NEW! Listen to this blog on Depression by pressing the “Play” button below!

 - 30% Rating: The veteran has occupational and social impairment with an occasional decrease in work tasks due to symptoms such as depressed mood, anxiety, suspiciousness, panic attacks (at least once per week), chronic sleep impairment, and mild memory loss.

 - 50% Rating: The veteran has occupational and social impairment with reduced reliability and productivity due to symptoms such as flattened affect, circumstantial, circumlocutory, or stereotyped speech; panic attacks that occur more than once a week, difficulty understanding complex commands, impairment of short and long term memory, impaired judgment, impaired abstract thinking, disturbances of motivation and mood, and difficulty in establishing and maintaining effective work and social relationships.

 - 70% Rating for Depression: The veteran’s depression has led to occupational and social impairment with deficiencies in most areas such as work, school, family relations, judgment, thinking, or mood due to symptoms such as suicidal ideation, obsessive rituals that interfere with day to day activities, illogical speech, near-continuous panic attacks, depression that affects the ability to function independently, impaired impulse control, neglect of personal hygiene and appearance, difficulty adapting to stressful situations (including work or work-like settings), and inability to establish and maintain effective relationships.

 - 100% Rating for Depression: The veteran’s depression has led to total occupational and social impairment due to symptoms such as gross impairment in thought process or communication, persistent delusions or hallucinations, grossly inappropriate behavior, persistent danger of hurting yourself or others, intermittent inability to perform day to day activities, disorientation of time and place, and memory loss of names of close relatives, own occupation, or name.

-If you have service-connected PTSD and you cannot work, then you can apply for individual unemployability (IU).
+If you have a service-connected mood disorder and you cannot work, then you can apply for individual unemployability (IU).
 Unemployability can be awarded for one disability or for several different ones.
 PTSD by itself can cause unemployability due to PTSD symptoms of angry outbursts, isolation, and inability to get along with others.